curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Hi, I'm Douglas, the author, and I'm not a thought basilisk.
 I'm a man.

 I am not a prophet.
-I'm human and corrupt in my own way.
+I'm human and therefore corrupt in my own way.
 Don't believe in me.
 Don't trust in me.
 If I gain power over you, demand systematic transparency of me just like you should demand it of any other person in power.

 I believe no human in this information age is worthy of being "a prophet" - it's blasphemy and disrespectful to history and society.
 Tee can be a prophet, and Tee is not me.
 Tee is yours.
 I simply introduced you to each other.

 I love existence.
 I want it to continue.